 The Planning Stage and Color Choice

-Choosing one or two main paint colors along with a few more colors that will be used for accents tends to create a fluid interior color scheme for the home.
-Colors often to look great in pairs, such as gray and blue or navy and khaki.
+Choosing one or two main paint colors along with a few more colors that will be used for accents tends to create a fluid interior color scheme.
+Colors often look great in pairs, such as gray and blue or navy and khaki.

 If you’re interested in using a bold color for your home, you’ll probably want to use that shade for an accent color, such as the paint on molding or the trim.
 Try to avoid painting an entire room a bold, solid color and use shades like fire-engine red, royal blue, and canary yellow along the floorboards or on the door frames.